 "And the mine will provide thousands of jobs in northern Queensland.
-The benefits far outweigh the other side [which is] in opposition."
+The benefits far outweigh the other side [which is] in opposition," he said.

-Last week, federal Environment Minister Melissa Price approved the company's plan to manage groundwater, taking it a step closer to operation.
+The company's plan to manage groundwater was approved in early 2019, taking it a step closer to operation.

-But environmental group Lock the Gate Alliance said rubber-stamping plans weeks from an election means the approvals were compromised.
+But environmental group Lock the Gate Alliance argued rubber-stamping plans weeks from the federal election meant the approvals were compromised.

 "There has been blatant political interference in relation to this issue over the last week, with LNP threats against the environment minister and hurried meetings between the Adani CEO with the prime minister," spokeswoman Carmel Flint said.

 It's now up to Queensland Premier Annastacia Palaszczuk's government to approve the groundwater plan, and other plans, including one to manage the tiny and endangered black-throated finch.